Discover the answers to the most common questions asked by customers

 What about after sales care and extended warranty?

-At Stairlift Solutions our customers are our number one priority and we do everything to make sure we look after them.
-Our new straight stairlifts include a 2 year warranty and a free end of warranty service as standard while the majority of our reconditioned stairlifts have a full 12 months warranty and a free end of warranty service.
+At Stairlift Solutions our customers are our number one priority and we do everything to make sure we look after them with 24 hour after sales care.
+Our new straight stairlifts include a 2 year warranty and a free end of warranty service as standard, while the majority of our reconditioned stairlifts have a full 12 months warranty and a free end of warranty service.
 However we can also offer extended warranty for total peace of mind after that period from 1-4 years to ensure your stairlift is not only regularly serviced but is also completely covered for the costs of parts and labour.
-Even if you decide not to take out extended warranty we will always be on hand to advise, help or fix any problems you might have so you will never be left on your own.
+There is also a service contract available as an alternative to this but even if you decide not to take out an extended warranty or service contract we will always be on hand to advise, help or fix any problems you might have so you will never be left on your own.
+Our extended warranties and service contracts are not externally insurance backed.

 What happens if something goes wrong with my stairlift?